-Foreign Affairs Council, 3005th meeting: common statements by Catherine Ashton, Werner Hoyer and Franco Frattini urging Iran to stop jamming European broadcasters satellite transmissions
+Foreign Affairs Council: statements at the arrivals urging Iran to stop jamming European broadcasters satellite transmissions

-On 22 March 2010, Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy and President of the Council, Werner Hoyer, Secretary of State at the German Federal Ministry for Foreign Affairs, and Franco Frattini, Italian Minister for Foreign Affairs, urged Iran to stop jamming European broadcasters satellite transmissions in common statements.
+On 22 March 2010, Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the EC, Werner Hoyer, Secretary of State at the German Federal Ministry for Foreign Affairs, and Franco Frattini, Italian Minister for Foreign Affairs, urged Iran to stop jamming European broadcasters satellite transmissions in common statements.

 Iranian Authorities have been jamming foreign satellite broadcasts into their territory since late last year, with broadcasters such as the BBC and Deutsche Welle affected.
 Access to the Internet for Iranian citizens has also been affected.